Mo-Resa77/Distrputed-Shooter-Game/README.md

 MoResa_Shooter_Game: Main class for initializing and running the game nodes.

 The system uses a leader-based approach where the host node (ID 0) initializes the game state and processes actions.
 Non-host nodes forward actions to the leader, which multicasts them to all nodes for consistency.

+Interact with the Game:

+After starting a node, it will display its status and available commands.

+Enter commands in the format: <command> <target>

+shoot <player>: Shoot at another player (e.g., shoot B).

+heal <player>: Heal another player (e.g., heal C).

+move <direction>: Move in a direction (e.g., move up).

+quit: Exit the game.

+Game Output:

+The host node displays the game grid and player positions.

+All nodes show action processing details and game state updates.

+Game Rules

+Grid: Players operate on a 10x10 grid.

+Actions:

+Shoot: Deals 10 damage to the target if within 3 units.
+Eliminates players when health reaches 0.

+Heal: Restores 10 health to the target if within 3 units (max health is 100).

+Move: Moves the player one unit in the specified direction (up, down, left, right) if within grid bounds.

+Game Over: The game ends when only one player remains.

+Leader Election: If the host node fails, surviving nodes elect a new leader based on the highest node ID.

+Contributing

+Contributions are welcome!
+Please follow these steps:

+Fork the repository.

+Create a new branch (git checkout -b feature/your-feature).

+Make your changes and commit (git commit -m "Add your feature").

+Push to the branch (git push origin feature/your-feature).

+Open a pull request with a detailed description of your changes.